Quick answer

 CLUB DEXA focuses on helping clients turn body composition numbers into clearer tracking.
 The scan is not a diagnosis or a promise of results.
 It is a better way to understand trends and make informed fitness decisions.

-Join before booking opens to lock in $49 standard DEXA body composition scans for life at CLUB DEXA in Irvine.
+Join the Founding Member List before booking opens to lock in $49 standard DEXA body composition scans for life at CLUB DEXA in Irvine, subject to additional terms.
+No payment today.

 Join as a Founding Member